 Homeschooling, unschooling, worldschooling, roadschooling, wildschooling, and online schooling are some terms you may hear.
 You also may hear about traditional, classical, or eclectic homeschooling.
 Print materials may be of particular interest to traditional or classical learners.
 Virtual resources are valuable to families who are learning on the go, such as worldschoolers and roadschoolers.
 Regardless of the educational approach or the format of materials, public library collections are vital to homeschoolers.

 Want to learn more about how public libraries can serve homeschoolers?
-Don’t miss our upcoming webinar: Public Library Programs for the Homeschool Community on Thursday, June 3, at 3 PM ET.
+Watch our webinar Public Library Programs for the Homeschool Community now!

 3. Public library programs provide important educational enrichment to homeschooling curricula.